dkz2r/latex-novice-academic-publishing/episodes/07-using-graphics.md

 We can pass parameters to the \cmd{includegraphics} command to adjust the appearance of the image.

 \includegraphics[height=2cm]{my-awesome-image}

-Other possible options include:

-\begin{itemize}
-  \item width: the width of the image
-  \item scale: the scaling factor of the image
-  \item angle: the angle of rotation of the image
-  \item clip: whether to clip the image to its bounding box
-  \item trim: trim the image by a specified amount
-  \item draft: display a box instead of the image
-\end{itemize}
 ```

 ![](fig/06-using-graphics/document-with-small-image.PNG){alt='Our document with a smaller image.'}